imixs/imixs-ml/imixs-ml-core/README.md

 	        "stop": 0
 	      }
 	    ]
+	    "categories": [
+	      {
+	        "label": "string",
+	        "enclosed": true
 	      }
 	    ]
+	  }
+	]

 Each Training Data object contains a *text* and a list of *entity* objects.
 A single entity object is defined by its label and the start/stop position within the training text.
 So it is possible to define multiple entity objects for one training text.
 See the following example:

 	[
 		{
 			"text": "Imixs Workflow in an open source project organized from Munich.", "entities": [
-	      {
-	        "label": "project",
-	        "start": 0,
-	        "stop": 14
+				{ "label": "project", "start": 0, "stop": 14 },
-	      },
-	      {
-	        "label": "city",
-	        "start": 56,
-	        "stop": 62
+				{ "label": "city", "start": 56, "stop": 62 }
-	      }
+			],
+			"categories": [
+				{ "label": "open source", "enclosed": true }
 			]
 		}
 	]

 ## POST a AnalyseData Object